 Finally, it’s here.
 The Cafe Lattes Tres Leches Cake.
-If you follow me (I’d love it if you would, sign ups are to the right!) you might remember a blogging fail when I dropped the Cafe Lattes Tres Leches Cake in February, The Cake of Broken Dreams.
+If you follow me (I’d love it if you would, sign-ups are to the right!) you might remember the blogging fail when I dropped the Cafe Lattes Tres Leches Cake in February.
+I called it The Cake of Broken Dreams.

-Well, here it is again!
-With Easter coming soon, and right after, Cinco de Mayo, I knew this cake couldn’t wait until next Valentine’s day before I remade and posted it.
-The Cafe Lattes Tres Leches cake is perfect for either holiday or for that matter, almost any holiday party.
+I was so sad about that but here it is again and all in one piece!
+With Easter coming soon, and right after, Cinco de Mayo, I knew this cake couldn’t wait until next Valentine’s Day before I remade and posted it.
+The Cafe Lattes Tres Leches cake is perfect for either holiday or for that matter, almost any holiday party or any celebration.
 It’s a cake often served at celebrations throughout Latin America.

 About Cafe Latte’s Tres Leches Cake:

 I only made a small, little adaptation to the cake – I used a stabilized whipped cream for the frosting, and I’m pretty sure Cafe Latte does, too.
-Refrigerate this cake for a few hours or overnight if you have time so it firms up a bit before cutting that will help avoid the cake squishing as the knife goes through.
+Refrigerate this cake for a few hours or overnight if you have time so the frosting firms up a bit.
+Since the stabilized whipped cream has gelatin in it, it will firm a bit in the fridge as it cools.
+The cake, too, will firm up a bit and that will help avoid the cake squishing as the knife goes through.

-It’s helpful to make the cake the day before, then make the whipping cream and frost it the next day.
+It’s helpful to make the cake the day before which will give it plenty of time to soak in the liquid, then the next day make the whipping cream and frost the cake.
 The Cafe Lattes Tres Leches Cake is a great make-ahead option & keeps very well, uncut for two days in the fridge.
 What’s leftover, if there is any, is still pretty decent for four days, maybe beyond.

 Saving Money on Cafe Latte’s Tres Leches Cake:

-Condensed milk is another holiday sale item and there are usually coupons available; shop for it during the Winter Holidays, especially around Thanksgiving and look for sales, too, around Lent & Easter.
-Half & half is just 1/2 milk & half cream.
-Milk runs about $2.75 a gallon in my area and has 16 cups/gallon, so that’s 17 cents a cup.
-If you’re going to buy a pint (2 cups of 1/2 & 1/2) it should be no more than the cost of an 8-ounce container of cream + the 17 cents.
+- Milk runs about $2.75 a gallon in my area and has 16 cups/gallon, so that’s 17 cents a cup.
+If you’re going to buy a pint (2 cups) of 1/2 & 1/2 it should be no more than the cost of an 8-ounce container of cream + the 17 cents.

 A creamy, dreamy “three milks” cake from the famed Twin Cities eatery, Cafe Latte.